 Updated June 2026 · JEA · Florida

 Jacksonville homeowners stack the 30% federal tax credit and JEA net metering.
-With 5.5 peak sun hours a day and bills averaging $135/month, the typical Jacksonville system pays back in about 7.6 years.
+At 5.5 peak sun hours a day, a home with a $135/month bill (about 964 kWh) needs roughly a 7.3 kW system — 19 panels — and pays back in about 7.9 years.

 Federal Credit